What is Employee Onboarding and How Can You Onboard New Staff Effectively?

 First week

-- Check-in: At the end of the first week, you should be sure to have a check-in with the new employee whether it be in-person or virtually in the case of remote staff.
-This will be a great opportunity to get feedback on the early stage of their onboarding while it is still fresh in their mind, allow them to pose any questions they may have on the role or the company, and will continue to build rapport.
+- Check-in: At the end of the first week, you should be sure to have a check-in with the new employee.
+This will be a great opportunity to get feedback on the early stage of their onboarding while it’s still fresh in their mind, allow them to pose any questions they may have on the role or the company, and continue to build rapport between managers and employees.

 First three months

-In the next few months, your new employee will start to settle in.
+The dust (ahem, nerves) will settle in the first three months and new employees should start to feel, well, no longer new.
 This means that not only can their mentor take a step back, but they will start to carry out their tasks and responsibilities independently.

 First year